Reading Lips: Synopsis

 That is the dilemma Bryan McKenzie faces on the eve of his 40th birthday.
-At first it seems that everyone else has the answer.
+It seems that everyone else has the answer.
 His father, George, a well-meaning blue collar worker insists that being deaf is more important.

-But his best friend, Phillip, insists that being gay has had more impact.
+But his best friend insists that being gay has had more impact.

 You can’t expect to get over being gay, deaf and Catholic all in the same lifetime.